-mRNA tech not a quick fix for flu vax, shows Moderna data
+mRNA Tech Not A Quick Fix For Flu Vax, Shows Moderna Data

-New York, Dec 11 (IANS) mRNA that are gene-based vaccines may not be a fix for all the problems with vaccine development, shows early data from clinical trials of Moderna's mRNA-based seasonal flu vaccine.
+New York: mRNA that are gene-based vaccines may not be a fix for all the problems with vaccine development, shows early data from clinical trials of Moderna's mRNA-based seasonal flu vaccine.

 With the success of Moderna's Covid-19 vaccine, the company in July launched a clinical trial of an mRNA seasonal flu vaccine.